 Programming Pioneer

 Inside Harvard’s new Science and Engineering Complex, you can find a portion of the Harvard Mark 1 Computer, and a display featuring programming pioneer Grace Hopper and the very first computer bug (an actual moth trapped in the relays.)
 The computer was built during World War II, and some of the first programs run on it were simulations related to the design of the first atomic bomb.
+Go inside the building’s main (center) entrance, walk to the first floor atrium, and turn left to find the display.

 Massachusetts Innovations video wall